sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 ### 4) Add firewall rules

-By default Compute Engine VMs do not allow http or https traffic.
-Adding firewall rules allow those requests to make it to the webserver.
+By default, Compute Engine VMs do not allow HTTP or HTTPS traffic.
+Adding firewall rules allow those requests to make it to the web server.

 ```bash
 gcloud compute firewall-rules create default-allow-http \